microsoft/Azure-Kinect-Sensor-SDK/docs/testing.md

 build and may require hardware.
 Stress tests are built using the Google Test framework.

-After compiling, stress tests can be run using "ctest -L stress" in the build directory.
+After compiling, stress tests can be run using ```ctest -L stress``` in the build directory.

 **NOTE:** *At the moment, the Azure Kinect SDK does not have any stress tests.
 However, there are some 'stress-like' tests running as unit tests that run for several seconds to detect threading and timing related issues.*

 ### Perf Tests